-1.2 The classical SANS instrument
+1.3 The classical SANS instrument

 The classical concept of a SANS instrument at a continuous neutron source was first realised in the early 1970's at the Jülich Research Centre, Germany, the ILL Grenoble, France [4] and the HFIR reactor in Oak Ridge, USA [5].
 Modern instruments of this type, like the D22 instrument at the ILL, the SANS at HMI, Berlin, Germany, or the SINQ-SANS at PSI, Switzerland [6], still follow the same principle concept, although using state-of-the-art components and advanced technical concepts.
-For measurements of magnetic structures polarisation and spin-flipping of the incident beam is a viable option at HZB [7], ML Munich (D) [x], NIST, Gaithersburg (USA) LLB, Saclay (F) [9] and PSI, Villigen (CH).
+For measurements of magnetic structures polarisation and spin-flipping of the incident beam is a viable option at HMI [7], GKSS, Geesthacht (D) [8], NIST, Gaithersburg (USA) LLB, Saclay (F) [9] and PSI, Villigen (CH).